Afghan court jails 20 men in landmark bank fraud case

 The remaining 18 men, four of whom are Indian nationals, received prison terms of four or five years.

-A Western official in Kabul heralded the trial as a step in the right direction for the fledgling judicial system in Afghanistan, one of the world's most corrupt countries.

-"There's no precedent for anything like this.
-They did it, and that's pretty good," he said on condition of anonymity.

-All those convicted now face two more appeal trials if they decide to go through that process, which entails additional charges that could increase or decrease their jail sentences.
+All the convicted now face two more trials of appeal if they wish to go through this process, which entails additional charges that could increase or decrease their jail sentences.

 According to the Afghan judicial system, if convicted of the charges against them, which include money laundering and embezzlement, they could face more than 20 years behind bars.

 The government was forced to bail out the country's then biggest bank after it collapsed.
-It was later relaunched as the state-run New Kabul Bank.
+It was then relaunched as the state-run New Kabul Bank.

-In addition to jail time, Ferozi and Fernod are required by law to return the money to the government, said Shams, who has said that no one, regardless of political or business connections, would be spared in the investigation.
+In addition to jail time, Ferozi and Fernod are required by law to return the money to the government, said the tough-talking Shams, who has said that no-one, regardless of political or business connections, would be spared in the investigation.

-Returning the money could pose difficulties, said the Western official.
-"Now how they go ahead and make that happen is another priority.
-It's almost like a moral obligation.
-If you took the money, you've got to give it back.
-How do you enforce that?
-I'm not sure," he told reporters.

-Last year, Karzai's brother, Mahmoud, said he had paid back $22 million and the vice-president's brother, Haji Hasseen, said he returned $18 million.
+Last year, Karzai's brother, Mahmoud, said he had paid back $22 million and the vice-president's brother, Haji Hasseen, allegedly returned $18 million.
 Both had denied wrongdoing.

 Contrary to popular assumption that most of the money ended up in Dubai, as little as 10 percent was smuggled overseas and channelled into luxury villas.

-The rest was invested in Afghanistan, including in an oil storage facility, a television station, a gas firm and property developments, some of which the government had agreed to buy.
+The rest was invested in Afghanistan, from an oil storage facility, a television station and a gas firm to property developments, some of which the government had agreed to buy.